yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-op-fields.md

 the [Groovy API docs](https://docs.groovy-lang.org/latest/html/api/) for more details on the language.

+### verifier variables

+Within the scripting environment of the verifier, you can access some pre-defined variables:

+- result - The result of the last operation.
+This value is provided optionally by different drivers, so if you are using a verifier, ensure that the driver adapter you are using is compatible
+- cycle - The cycle number associated with the op.
+- _parsed_op - The op template in full-parsed form.
+This can be used for things like naming or labeling data for metrics, or to make some verifier logic conditional on other fields.
+- _bindings_ - any binding variables which are defined for your op template can be used.
+You reference these just as in op templates, like `{mybindingvalue}`.
+These are computed and injected per-cycle.

+## verifier

-Within the scripting environment of verifier, the result of the last operation is accessed as the `result` variable.
-This makes assertion logic read like what it does.
+Using the result variable, you can make your assertion logic read like what it does.
 For example, if you want to verify that the result of an operation is equal to the string "this worked 42!", you can specify something like this:

 ```yaml
 ops: